 might add more useful background information in conversation.
 For

-He’ll begin to use language to tease and tell jokes.
+And your child will begin to use language to tease and tell jokes.

-Children grow and develop at different rates, and the information in this article is offered as a guide only.
+Children grow and develop at different rates.
+The information in this article is offered as a guide only.
 If you’re at all concerned about your child’s language development, speak with your GP, child and family health nurse or other health professional.
 If your health professional doesn’t have concerns about your child, but you still do, it’s OK to get another opinion.